I listen every Monday morning

 working 6 days/wk as Exhibit Production Manager at the Cooper Hewitt

 National Design Museum in Manhattan).
-Radio is important, I don't watch
+Radio is important, I don't watch TV,

 and activities go on here sometimes round the clock.
 I'm grateful